aftabanjum4451/Coronavirus-Tweets-NLP--Multi-class-Text-Classification/README.md

 # Coronavirus-tweets-NLP---Multi-Text-Classification
 The project is about multi classification problem, the data set contained the raw tweets provide by different age group of people.
-This repository contain the code for pre-processing and applying machine learning techniques to predict sentiments of the user.
+This repository contains the code for pre-processing and applying machine learning techniques to predict sentiments of the user.
 ![](images/corona_virus.jpg)
 ## Dataset
 (https://www.kaggle.com/datatattle/covid-19-nlp-text-classification)